 III.
-Implementation of sexual harassment policy
+Implementation of anti-sexual harassment policy

-Developing a policy on sexual harassment is the first step to prevent sexual harassment.
-Organisations should adopt corresponding measures to implement the policy.
-The following questions may remind the management to be aware of the progress of policy implementation in their organisations:
+Developing a policy on anti-sexual harassment is the first step to prevent sexual harassment.
+Agencies should adopt corresponding measures to implement the policy.
+The following questions may remind the management to be aware of the progress of policy implementation in their agency:

-- 1. Has the sexual harassment policy been reviewed or amended ever since its development and promulgation? - 2.
-When was the last review of the organisation's sexual harassment policy conducted? - 3.
-Do the new and existing members of the management, employees, coaches, athletes, members, etc. know about the policy on sexual harassment? - 4.
-Is the policy posted on the website of the organisation? - 5.
-When was the last training conducted for all relevant persons of the organisation on gender equality and prevention of sexual harassment? - 6.
+- 1. Has the anti-sexual harassment policy been reviewed or amended ever since its development and promulgation? - 2.
+When was the last review of the agency's anti-sexual harassment policy conducted? - 3.
+Do the new and existing members of the management, employees, volunteers, members, etc. know about the policy on anti-sexual harassment? - 4.
+Is the policy posted on the website of the agency? - 5.
+When was the last training conducted for all relevant persons of the agency on gender equality and prevention of sexual harassment? - 6.
 When was the last training conducted for related persons on handling sexual harassment complaints? - 7.
 As a policy maker, when did you receive your last training related to prevention of sexual harassment? - 8.
 Has there been any complaint relating to sexual harassment?
 If so, was the complaint handling procedure followed?